ethan-campbell/ethan-campbell.github.io/_pages/research.md

 ## Ongoing and future work

 The following are several projects that I have been actively working on (or just thinking about!).
-Of course, not all of these will be completed in the next few years of my PhD.
-[Contact me](mailto:ethancc@uw.edu) if any of these sound interesting or if you are engaged in similar research.
-I would be excited to collaborate!
+Stay tuned, and [contact me](mailto:ethancc@uw.edu) if any of these sound interesting or if you are engaged in similar research.
+I would be excited to collaborate.

 * Reconstruction of Antarctic sea ice formation and melt from ocean salinity
 * Impact of storms on the upper ocean under sea ice